Small Living Room Ideas

 Pale colors create a sense of spaciousness in this home interior design

-Knowing a few basic rules of color theory will help you make good choices with your home decorating ideas, but they aren’t necessarily written in stone.
+Knowing a few basic rules of color theory will help you make good choices with your home decorating ideas.

 - Most people respond positively to light, neutral colors.
 When you are preparing for a home sale, your goal is to make small rooms look more spacious.
-Using the right paint colors and color combinations will make your home appeal to a larger number of home buyers.
+Using the right paint colors and color combinations can help.

 - To create the illusion of spaciousness, use neutral or pastel hues as the main palette of your small living room design.
 Pale colors reflect and multiply light, and when combined with lots of natural light flowing in, can visually expand a small space.